doxxedd/dinari.ca/content/posts/vikectf/floating-viking-head.md

 ## Description

 Greetings, mere mortal!
 Are you ready to embark on a journey to unveil the flag and gain the wisdom of the floating Viking head?
 Harness the power of the oracle's gaze and use his words to guide you towards victory.
+(100 points)

 Given file: [FloatingVikingHead](/vikectf-floating-viking-head/FloatingVikingHead)